noahehall/multicloud/opensource/apache/tinkerpop.md

 - [typescript DSL](https://github.com/nirv-ai/dbs/blob/main/graph/tinkerpop/bun/src/lib/groovy/dsl.ts)
 - [practical gremlin examples in typescript](https://github.com/nirv-ai/dbs/blob/main/graph/tinkerpop/bun/src/test/airRoutes/examples.ts)
 - FYI
+  - using typescript to submit parameterized scripts:
+    - should be copypasta
+  - using typescript gremlin API
     - its generally not going to be a copypasta from gremlin to typescript
       - but shouldnt require much modification
       - using the docker compose in the link above you can connect gremlin console & a bun server to the same gremlin server in two separate terminals
         - practice getting identical results
         - take note of the difference in Results format

 ```ts
 ////////////////////////////////// not supported in typescript